lightning/bolts/01-messaging.md

 A node MUST NOT send an evenly-typed message not listed here without prior negotiation.
 A node MUST ignore a received message of unknown type, if that type is odd.
 A node MUST fail the channels if it receives a message of unknown type, if that type is even.

+The messages are grouped logically into 4 groups by their most significant set bit:

+ - Setup & signalling (types `0`-`31`): messages related to supported features and error reporting.
+These are described below.
+ - Channel (types `32`-`127`): comprises messages used to setup, update and tear down micropayment channels.
+These are described in [BOLT #2](02-peer-protocol.md).
+ - HTLC (types `128`-`255`: comprises messages related to adding, revoking and settling HTLCs on a micropayment channel.
+These are described in [BOLT #2](02-peer-protocol.md).
+ - Routing (types `256`-`511`): node and channel announcements, as well as any active route exploration.
+These are described in [BOLT #7](07-routing-gossip.md).

 The size of the message is required to fit into a 2 byte unsigned int by the transport layer, therefore the maximum possible size is 65535 bytes.
 A node MUST ignore any additional data within a message, beyond the length it expects for that type.